Mino5531/flutter_web_auth_2/flutter_web_auth_2/README.md

 ### Error on macOS if Chrome is default browser

 This seems to be a bug in `ASWebAuthenticationSession` and no workarounds have been found yet.
 Please see issue [#136](https://github.com/LinusU/flutter_web_auth/issues/136) for more info.

+### White browser window on iOS that can not be interacted with

+Please make sure that your authentication url is using the `https` scheme e.g. `https://my-domain.com`.